Asymptotically tight security analysis of quantum key distribution based on universal source compression: Security proof based on phase error correction

-In the following sections, a finite field $\mathbb{F}_{p^r}$ is associated with the alphabet ${\cal X}$, i.e., each of $p^r$ elements is labeled by a letter in ${\cal X}$.
-For protocols that primary extract sifted keys of a base-$d$ number with non-prime-power $d$, we embed them to a larger finite field $\mathbb{F}_{d'}$ ($d'>d$) and perform the post-processing with $\mathbb{F}_{d'}$.
+In the following sections, an $r$ tuple of a finite field $\mathbb{F}_{p}$ is associated with alphabets ${\cal X}$ with $|{\cal X}|= p^r$; i.e., each of $\{(p_1,\ldots,p_r):p_1,\ldots,p_r\in\mathbb{F}_p\}$ is labeled by a distinct letter in ${\cal X}$.
+Thus, one extracts an $r$-dit sifted key per a communication round.
+For protocols that primarily extract sifted keys of a base-$d$ number with non-prime-power $d$, we embed it into an $r$-tuple of a finite field $\mathbb{F}_p$ with $p^r>d$ and perform post-processing with $\mathbb{F}_{p}$.
+Thus, if we embed it into an $r$-tuple of $\mathbb{F}_2$, which always exists satisfying $d<2^r<2d$, then the resulting post-processing is based on conventional binary numbers.
 The details will be described in the subsequent section.